Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Step 1.
 Download a Notification Sound

-There's lots of websites where you can download free sounds you can use for notifications.
+There are lots of websites where you can download free sounds you can use for notifications.
 My original Nokia 6300 uses a Morse ringtone (Morse Code for the letters "S" "M" "S"), so I used that.
 OK, I know it's boring, but I instantly recognise it as being the notification for a text message rather than trying to differentiate it from all the other notification sounds on the phone.

 To start, Google "notification sounds" in your browser to find websites where you can download sounds.
 One such site is NotificationsSounds.com.
 Once you find a sound you like, download the Android version to your phone (or MP3 file if Android isn't mentioned).